Espresso-Aficionados/website/guides/puckprep.md

 ## The People's WDT Tool

-If you're looking for an accessible, affordable but also excellent WDT tool, [jkim_makes](https://www.thingiverse.com/jkim_makes) aka Chill'd on the EAF Discord has created a [3D-printed 9-prong WDT design](https://www.thingiverse.com/thing:4819617) that has since become a cult favourite and our #1 recommendation for anyone looking for a WDT tool.
+If you're looking for an accessible, affordable but also excellent WDT tool, [jkim_makes](https://www.thingiverse.com/jkim_makes) aka Chill'd on the EAF Discord has created a [3D-printed 9-prong WDT design](https://www.thingiverse.com/thing:4819617) that has since become a cult favorite and our #1 recommendation for anyone looking for a WDT tool.
 The design file is free to download and print yourself.
 If you do not have access to a 3D-printer, you're likely to find someone in EAF's #maker-space channel who will print one for you!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YxRgqz-_BYU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>